-We have chosen one block (SE) from each topo quad that we want to target with in-depth coverage (i.e. total = 937 priority blocks).
-This provides a systematic sample of the entire state and ensures that all blocks receive a minimum amount of effort.
-One of our main goals of the NC Bird Atlas is to have all priority blocks adequately surveyed.
+We have chosen one block (SE) from each topo quad that we want to target for in-depth coverage (i.e., a total of 937 priority blocks).
+We chose the SE block as our priority primarily to increase compatibility and comparison with the Virginia Breeding Bird Atlas 2.
+The use of priority blocks provides a systematic sample of the entire state and ensures that all blocks receive a minimum amount of effort.
+One of the main goals of the NC Bird Atlas is to have all priority blocks adequately surveyed.